jeffsp/SPOC/apps/filter/filter.1.md

 :   Remove duplicates with the same X, Y, Z values.
 This is useful for
     removing points whose X, Y, and Z values have been quantized with the spoc_transform application.
 This will prevent any two points from occupying the same exact location in space.
-The first occurrance of a point record with a non-unique X, Y, Z location is the one that gets saved.
+If the random seed is set to '0', then the first occurrance of a point record with a non-unique X, Y, Z location is the one that gets saved.
 All subsequent occurances are removed.
+If the random-seed is set to a non-zero value, then the point with the non-unique value will be selected randomly.

 \-\-subsample=*#*, -s *#*
 :   Subsample a point cloud by selecting a single random point record
     from each voxel of size *#*.
 This is useful for decimating a point cloud while still preserving the local structure.
-The first occurrance of a point record within a voxel is the one that gets saved.
+If the random seed is set to '0', then the first occurrance of a point record within a voxel is the one that gets saved.
 All subsequent occurances are removed.
+If the random-seed is set to a non-zero value, then the point that gets saved will be selected randomly from each voxel.

 # SEE ALSO